wnmurphy/wnmurphy.github.io/_posts/2023-08-12-langchain-lessons.md

 tags: ['langchain', 'llm']
 ---

-This is mostly a scratch for me to refer to, as I learn, but figured it might also be helpful someone else.
+This is mostly a scratch for me to refer to, but figured it might also be helpful someone else.

 ## Chains in a nutshell